MIDFIELDR/midfieldr/docs/news/index.md

 # Changelog

-## midfieldr (development version)
+## midfieldr 1.0.3.9xxx

+Current development version

+- Revise “Get started” article for brief but comprehensive introduction to all functions.
+- New versions of toy data and case study data for consistency with midfielddata.
+- Revise README for brevity.
+Use toy data to illustrate usage.

-## midfieldr 1.0.3 / 2026–05–10
+## version 1.0.3

+2026–05 CRAN release

+- Noted the transfer of the research database to ASEE
 - Convert vignettes to non-vignette articles available on the website.
-  This allowed us to omit dependency on the non-mainstream midfielddata repository.
-- Replace `same_content()` with re-export of wrapr [`check_equiv_frames()`](https://winvector.github.io/wrapr//reference/check_equiv_frames.html)
+- Add re-export of wrapr [`check_equiv_frames()`](https://winvector.github.io/wrapr//reference/check_equiv_frames.html)
+  to replace `same_content()`
-- Add composite column keys to [`select_required()`](https://midfieldr.github.io/midfieldr/reference/select_required.md) for course table
+- Add composite column keys of the `course` data table to [`select_required()`](https://midfieldr.github.io/midfieldr/reference/select_required.md)
-- Add `grade_scale` and `sat_act_scale` datasets
+- Add datasets `grade_scale` and `sat_act_scale`

-## midfieldr 1.0.2 / 2024–05–16
+## version 1.0.2

+2024–05

 - Edit argument descriptions and correct typos.
 - Update the midfieldr-package.R file
 - No change in functionality.

-## midfieldr 1.0.1 / 2023–07–08
+## version 1.0.1

-Initial CRAN submission
+2023–07, initial CRAN submission

 - Significant changes from earlier versions, no backwards compatibility, prompting version number change to 1.0.0.